 The detox was not an overnight thing.
 In the process of releasing old habits, you may feel like it latches on to you as you attempt to move forward.
 Imagine as if you are pulling a weight, you can’t move as fast as if you had no weight at all.
 But if you pull that same weight every single day, it becomes easier and easier.
 Same aspect, different concept.
 You have to believe you are stronger than what you are wanting to move past.
 You are stronger than the voices of society who are restraining you from growing.
 You are stronger than the little voice on your shoulder telling you that your habit defines you.

 Letting something go with the intention to improve is always the right thing to do.
 It is okay to move on.
 Don’t be hard on yourself if you give in to it.
-Familiarity is comforting , and because of that it requires the transition to be extended , not rapid.
+Familiarity is comforting, and because of that, it requires the transition to be extended and not rapid.
 But don’t use that as an excuse to remain in your transition forever.
 Whatever you decide to let go, will always creep on you in the future.
-When you are at the point to where you are no longer phased by your “leech” , give yourself a pat on the back and stomp that thing in the ground.
+When you are at the point to where you are no longer phased by your “leech,” give yourself a pat on the back and stomp that thing in the ground.